tla111/connect-four/README.md

   A. The color of the board will be yellow with a white background to depict a perpendicular playing table

-    - Design the gameboard with an array and have it appear on the screen with nested for loops
+    - Design the gameboard with divs likes the Tower of Hanoi

 2. Have a column not attached to the gameboard to hold the 42 game pieces (21 Red/21 Black)